uforia/MatterBot/README.md

 - Censys: search for IPs, SHA256 certificate fingerprints (*)
 - ChatGPT: ask OpenAI's ChatGPT individual questions (no history) (*)
 - Diceroll: rolling dice
+- EWA: generate Early Warning / Advisory announcements using NVD and WikiJS (**)
 - Example: module with instructions for developing your own
 - GeoLocation: transform latitude/longitude into an address, if possible
 - IPWHOIS: query IP WHOIS for IP address information